daniel-j-h/zbush/README.md

 A very fast spatial index for 2D points based on a Z-Order space filling curve and BIGMIN search space pruning.

-Note: The core ideas implemented here are very flexible and allow e.g. to index more dimensions than two, indexing more shapes and not just points, have a fast WebAssembly version, and more.
-If you come across limitations or have use-cases not covered here, please do open an issue and let us know.

 ## Installation